Last Updated: 18 December 2019

 - You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 - You should provide enough information to enable us to correctly identify your records, for example include your full name, address, date of birth, any unique identifier number (if known)

 - We will take every reasonable step respond to you within 30 days of receiving your request.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 - You may be required to provide a form of ID before any information is released to you.
 Once you receive your records, if you believe any information is inaccurate or incorrect, please inform us.

-For further information or questions, please contact us at:
+For further information or questions, please contact our Data Protection Officer at: